By Mike Kolb

 The 911 ordinance was amended by the commissioners’ board, bringing it into compliance with the state statute.
 Part of the amendment was correcting the rolling terms of the 911 board appointees.

-Discussion of the ATV ordinance was again lengthy.
+Discussion of the ATV ordinance was again lengthy as it’s realized there are a lot of people that own an ATV and even visit the likes of Quadboss to customize their vehicles.
+Those that own ATVs commonly like to take their vehicles on country roads and trails.
 Highway engineer Steve Kelley reported that after review there would need to be 700 signs ordered to mark the county roads, and in order to change the speed limit on a road the county would have to pay for a road survey to be performed on the roads.
 Cain advised that for the ordinance to be feasible the board should identify specific roads in the bill.

 Chairman Stewart was clearly frustrated by the cost that this ordinance would incur on the county.
 At one point he said, “If I’m with Brent and Fred riding out by my land it’s legal for me cause I’m farmer and it’s farm use, but it’s illegal for them.”
 If the ordinance was passed he postulated passing the bill with out having the budget for the signs in place “Whose going to complain about it.
 Say it’s in process.”
 Cain quickly responded, “The family of the first person who gets killed.”
 Ultimately, the ATV ordinance was removed from the agenda pending additional study.